13 Hillbilly Giants

 Of course, there's the wit that's so painfully missing from today's country music, but nonetheless make up an important part of its history, like the sheer madness of Jimmie Logsdon's "I Want to be Mama'd (replete with Robbie's ranting and flat-picking) and the quite demented Carlisles' "Knot Hole."

-Of course in the end the album is all Robbie, and he's at his best here.
+In the end, though, the album is all Robbie, and he's at his best here.

 Here’s what Robbie has to say about these performers: